 TriMet seeks to reduce public safety risk as much as possible.
-The Project site includes work on a 100-year old movable lift span steel bridge over an operating railroad, natural waterway, and pedestrian and bicycle walkway while adjacent to a roadway with existing bus and light rail vehicle operations.
-Vehicular and freight traffic must also be staged and maintained during construction.
+Guideways projects will include work at and near TriMet's rail alignments, and will include work while the alignment is operational.
 This type of construction mandates much attention to safety.
-Therefore, TriMet requires a contractor with a successful performance record for safety and protection of the public, and with experience performing this type of work.
+Therefore, TriMet requires contractors with a successful performance record for safety and protection of the public, and with experience performing this type of work.
 A negotiated procurement allows TriMet to evaluate the contractor's safety record and previous project success at the time of selection.
-The contractor's actual safety performance on similar projects in similar urban environments near operating railroads and on bridges is crucial to the success of this work.
+The contractor's actual safety performance on similar projects in similar environments near operating rail alignments is crucial to the success of this type of work.
 An alternate method of procurement offers TriMet the best opportunity to carefully evaluate the contractor's safety performance during construction.